 If you wake up sore in the morning or tired, you probably mention it to your friends or coworkers.
 Everyone has a little advice or way to help you sleep better at night.

-You may have heard someone mention the idea of a zero-gravity bed position.
+You may have heard someone mention the idea of a zero-gravity bed.
 Of course, you’ve never heard of this and wonder if it might help you get a better night’s sleep.

-Take it from your favorite astronaut – developing the zero gravity sleep position is one of the best things NASA has done for humanity since, well… at least since the memory foam mattress.
+Take it from your favorite astronaut – developing the zero gravity sleeping position is one of the best things NASA has done for humanity since, well… at least since the memory foam mattress.

 Fair warning – this guide will NOT teach you how to walk on the moon (or moonwalk for that matter.)